mosip/documentation/docs/Pre-Registration-Functionality.md

 * Based on the parameters (from Config file) for example - gender, age and residential status (Foreigner, National) from the demographic data, applicant types are determined.
 The pre-registration system then sends the id to the mapping.
 * Based on the Applicant type, the Applicable Document categories are received from the mapping.
 The pre-registration system then displays only applicable categories.
 * The Document Category and type of documents in each category to be uploaded varies based on the applicant type. pre-registration system displays only those types to the applicant.
 * Once the documents are uploaded by applicant the system performs virus scan to check the integrity of the document.
-Once the virus scan is successful, the document is encrypted and stored in the database
+Once the virus scan is successful, the document is encrypted and stored in the object store.

 ## Referring to already uploaded documents
 * The POA (Proof of Address) document could be uploaded or can be referred to an already uploaded POA of an existing applicant